ST-Game/Code-Away/formal_elements.md

 ### 6. Conflict

-* The player wants to stay inside the magical world and is chased by guards.
+* The player wants to stay inside the magical world but is chased by guards.

-* In two player mode, every player has to out-score the other player.

 ### 7. Boundaries

-The room's walls would serve as the main boundaries of the game.
-A wall is a clear and well known boundary and every child will be able to figure it out.
+The

 ### 8. Results